renpy/renpy/sphinx/source/layeredimage.rst

 - The ``show`` statement provides the initial set of attributes, following the image tag.
 - If a :var:`config.adjust_attributes` function exists to match the image tag, it is called, and returns a potentially different set of attributes.
 If so, it replaces the former set, which is forgotten.
+- If a :var:`config.default_attributes` function exists and if its trigger conditions are met, it is called and potentially adds attributes to the set.
-This stage is not specific to layeredimages, because...
-- ...It is only after this stage that renpy determines which image or layeredimage will be called to display.
+- The two previous stages are not specific to layeredimages, because it is only after this stage that renpy determines which image or layeredimage will be called to display.
 For that reason, the given set of attributes must lead to one, and only one, defined image (or layeredimage, Live2D...), using the behavior described in the :ref:`show statement section<show-statement>`.
 - Then, the provided attributes are combined with the attributes defined in the layeredimage, discarding some previously shown attributes and conserving others.
   This is also the point where unrecognized attributes are detected and related